hatz2/PhoenixAPI/README.md

 }
 ```

-* Description: Attack a monster by using the top ready skill that you've set in the bot for the player, pet and partner.
+* `Description`: Attack a monster by using the top ready skill that you've set in the bot for the player, pet and partner.
 * `monster_id`: ID of the monster you want to attack.
 ```json
 {